joaquinlpereyra/twitterImgBot/README.md

   - Everything in this section is provided by Twitter.
 [Check this out.](https://dev.twitter.com/oauth/overview/application-owner-access-tokens)
 - **[App]**
   - *image_folder*: source folder for the bot to look up the images to be posted.
-  - *execution_chance*: this makes the bot twitt at random intervals.
-Set it to a low value and have to bot execute very often: most of the time it will not twitt.
+  - *execution_chance*: this makes the bot tweet at random intervals.
+Set it to a low value and have to bot execute very often: most of the time it will not tweet.
+I find that 1 per cent execution_chance works well if the script runs every minute.
   - *allow_repeat_after*: how many images the bot must have posted before it is allowed to repeat a picture.
   - *log_file*: full path to the log file.
 You probably want to use *BOT_PATH/logs/log*.
   - *bot_account*: the username for the bot account. **DO** start with @.